msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Scale APIS and databases independently
 * Reporting API cannot query sensitive data and removes load from production databases
 * APIs run independently and push out results to other APIS
-* Ability to deploy single API r
+* Ability to deploy single API

 _Cons_